Materials-Consortia/OPTIMADE/optimade.rst

 **REQUIRED keys for the outermost level of the Property Definition:**

 - :field:`title`: String and :field:`description`: String.
-  See the subsection `Property definition keys from a subset of JSON API Schema`_ for the definitions of these fields.
+  See the subsection `Property definition keys from JSON Schema`_ for the definitions of these fields.
   They are defined in that subsection as OPTIONAL on any level of the Property Definition, but are REQUIRED on the outermost level.

 - :field:`x-optimade-property`: Dictionary.